Grouping Information So It's Easier to Understand

-Some of the information you receive is easy to understand and retain; some of it is not.
+Some of the information that you receive is easy to understand and remember; some of it is not.
 The difference is often in how the information is presented.

 First, imagine that the tray is presented with all the items in a jumble.
 Can you figure out what's missing?
-Next, imagine what it's like if the items are organized according to size and color or shape.
+Next, imagine what it's like if the items are organized according to size, color or shape.
 It's so much easier to spot what's missing this time!